unlobito/twitter-archiver/README.md

 It is based on [Darius Kazemi's browser-based Twitter website generator](https://tinysubversions.com/twitter-archive/make-your-own/), with the primary difference being it can handle archives of larger than 4 gigabytes.
 These modifications were performed by Andi McClure, and do not have a license associated with them yet.
 This is a work-in-progress commit.

+Be advised that this app calls eval() on the Twitter zip input, which in the node context is kind of dangerous.

 ## Usage

 This app requires a relatively new Node.
 I am using 18.16.1.